jefflinwood/ObjectiveCVideoQuickStart/README.md

 ### Generating an Access Token

 The first step is to [Generate an Access Token](https://www.twilio.com/user/account/video/dev-tools/testing-tools) from the Twilio developer console.
 Use whatever clever username you would like for the identity.
-You will get an access token that you can copy and paste into ConversationViewController.m - if you go down this path, be sure to follow the directions in the comments in the viewDidLoad() method at the top of the source file - you will need to uncomment one line, and comment out another.
+You will get an access token that you can copy and paste into ConversationViewController.m

 Once you have that access token in place, scroll down to the bottom of the page and you will get a web-based video chat window in the Twilio developer console that you can use to communicate with your iPhone app!
 Just invite that identity you just named above!